 How to figure out if your skin is oily; why your skin is oily; and how to treat oily skin

-In the first of a series from Jeanne Brophy, the skincare specialist shares her expert opinion on all things oily skin.
+Jeanne Brophy, the skincare specialist shares her expert opinion on all things oily skin.
 Find out if you really are oily, why you're oily, what you can do about it and - at the end of the page - the products Jeanne recommends to help.

 Oily skin is one of the most misunderstood skin types I come across and probably the most difficult to get a handle on without expert advice.
 That being said, there are some basic rules that you can put in place easily without risking dreaded breakouts or the other extreme (that I probably see more regularly), a skin that started out oily that is now screaming for mercy from all the oil targeting products that were thrown at it.
 This skin now feels and looks dry, flaky and irritated.
 This can be from lifestyle like very central heated environments or more commonly from poor product choices.
 And this is where oily skin, unfortunately, can get complicated!